 What!?
 White sandy beaches in Taiwan?
 This guy has got to be out of his mind.
 Is he talking about Thailand?
 Nope!
 No mistake here my friend.
 Believe me, there are some really gorgeous beaches that dot Taiwan's coast and the most beautiful (and popular) ones are located at the southernmost tip of the island, in and around Kenting National Park.

 If the weather is your main concern, do not worry - Kenting has good weather year-round.
 Still, keep in mind that typhoons are frequent during the summer months and most beaches are closed on those occasions.
 Also, just like other popular places around the island, expect a gazillion Taiwanese tourists on holidays, and for that reason, I prefer visiting Kenting and the beaches in the area during quiet weekdays only.
 I seldom travel here on weekends nowadays.

-My favorite one is by far Baisha Beach, located in the quiet Baisha Bay about 5 km away from Kenting.
+My favorite one is (use to be!)
+Baisha Beach, located in the quiet Baisha Bay (not quiet anymore!) about 5 km away from Kenting.
 By the way, bai means white and sha means sand.
 I like it because it's removed from the hustle and bustle of Kenting town, it's free, long, clean and you can even camp on the sand at night or have a barbecue without worrying about being kicked out.

 There's a campground and some vendors at the entrance of the beach, at the southern part of the bay, where you can shower, buy drinks and rent beach umbrellas.

 To visit this Taiwanese jewel, head north toward Hengchun on Kenting Rd (for about 2 or 3km) and turn left at the 7/11 (road 153).
 Follow the sign that says Maobitou or Fishing Harbour.
 It helps if you have your own scooter or car.
 Otherwise you can hitchhike or take a bus from Hengchun bus station.